CloudChi/FX-Framework/Summaries_Goals.md

 ## FX Framework System Design

-- The FX Framework is a system of FileMaker practices and structures that provide stable functionality for devlopers to leverage.
+- The FX Framework is a system of FileMaker practices that provide stable functionality for developers to leverage.
 Modules have a backbone of:
   - Functional script organization and naming
   - Extensive libraries of code
   - Complimentary Custom Functions

-### Script Organization
+### Script Organization / Naming
 - The Framework script organization uses a specific script folder/subfolder structure.
   - Each Framework folder, called a Module, handles a specific group of tasks.
     - For example, the Layouts Module handles anything related to Layout navigation